Darigitin/senior-project/README.md

 # WTAMU Computer Science Programming Utility #

+V1.4
+Rebuilt GUI to allow for element resizing matching GUI window Added assembly listing, file is located inside of same location as where the .jar is ran Added support for EQU pseudo opcode
+Added support for using labels inside of db pseudo opcode Added syntax highlighting to text editor

 V1.2 Updates
 Store syntax corrected
 Store parser now throws error when brackets are missing